nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 * NVDA:
     - A version of NVDA is available on your computer (either a portable or installed version will work, but we strongly recommend that you install a copy of NVDA on your development computer).
 Download NVDA from the [NV Access download page](https://www.nvaccess.org/download/).
-    - Even better: we recommend installing the latest master development version to keep up to date with core API changes.
+    - Even better: we recommend installing the latest master (alpha) or beta development version to keep up to date with core API changes.
 You can download the latest snapshots at https://community.nvda-project.org/wiki/Snapshots.
 * Python:
-    - Python 2.7 series, version 2.7.14 32-bit for Windows: https://www.python.org/downloads/release/python-2714/
+    - Python 2.7 series, version 2.7.16 32-bit for Windows: https://www.python.org/downloads/release/python-2716/
-    - If you wish to work with Python 3, use Python 3.7.3, 32-bit for Windows: https://www.python.org/downloads/release/python-373/
+    - If you wish to work with Python 3, use Python 3.7.4, 32-bit for Windows: https://www.python.org/downloads/release/python-374/
+    - Starting from July 2019, Python 3 is required.
 * SCons 2 or 3, version 2.3.0 or later for generating add-on packages (if using a 3.x release, use 3.0.1 or later): http://www.scons.org/
 * Markdown 2.0.1 or later for generating add-on documentation: https://pypi.python.org/pypi/Markdown/2.0.1
 * The GNU Gettext package for Windows for message localization support.
 The build can be found at: http://gnuwin32.sourceforge.net/downlinks/gettext.php